wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 MITRE ATT&CK assigns each attack technique an ID, which can be consulted on this `link <https://attack.mitre.org>`_.
 These techniques are grouped by tactics (Defense Evasion, Privilege Escalation, etc.) although some of them belong to more than one tactic.

 The ID `T1110 <https://attack.mitre.org/techniques/T1110/>`_ is related to the brute force attack.
-This technique fits in well with rule 5712, that detects a force brute attack and generates an alert.
+This technique fits in well with rule 5712, which detects a force brute attack and generates an alert.
 Below is an example of how to extend this MITRE ATT&CK technique to rule 5712.

 Add the following lines to /var/ossec/etc/rules/local_rule.xml: